 - Education Law Notes covers legal matters that pertain to public school districts, private schools, colleges and universities ranging from issues in academics, labor and employment and gender equality to disability rights, social media, bullying and administrative policies and procedures.

 Visit our website’s Covid-19 Resource page for links to the latest alerts and webinars providing guidance on key issues of concern to municipalities and other clients.
-A recent sampling of these include:

 To ensure that you receive invites to upcoming webinars and mailings on key topics, please register to be added to our mailing list.

 - Pullman & Comley Assists East Hartford with Development and Tax Agreements for New Market-Rate ApartmentsJournal Inquirer, 02.16.2022

 - Pullman & Comley Attorneys Quoted in Fairfield County Business Journal on New Adult-Use Cannabis Policy in CTFairfield County Business Journal, 10.16.2021

 - Steven J. Stafstrom Quoted in CT Insider Article on Gilbert and Bennett Site Redevelopment in ReddingCT Insider, 09.26.2020